 QUESTIONS ABOUT CHARGES ON THE STUDENT ACCOUNT STATEMENT :

 Inquiries or information concerning payment options, changes in billing name or billing address, late payment charge assessment, refunds, and the Installment Payment Plan (IPP) are handled by the Bursar’s Office.
 However, since most of the charges or credits that appear on the statement do not originate in the Bursar’s Office, questions about a specific item should be directed to the office responsible for the charge.
 Department contact information can be found in the department links on the Fee Charts.

 In case of billing errors, the amount in question need not be paid while we are investigating the matter provided that documentation is submitted to the Bursar’s Office prior to the payment due date.
 However, the remainder of the bill, which is due and not in question, must be paid by the due date.

 Participation in the Dewar Tuition Refund Plan is entirely optional.
-Plan cost for 2013-2014 is $167.50 per term.
+Plan cost for 2014-2015 is $373.00.
 Application and payment must be received before the first day of classes.
-Please visit Dewar's website at www.collegerefund.com for more details on coverage.
+Students may purchase the plan upon payment of the fall tuition at payment.brown.edu or from Dewars.
+Please visit Dewar's website for more details on coverage.